hpreston/nso-getting-started/04a-mvu.md

     > Perfect.. you can see that NSO will remove the old raptors and just keep our good communities.

 ## Executing the Use Case
 With our template built and tested, let's put it to work across the network.
+Rather than applying variable inputs per device, you can also apply templates to a group of devices.

 1. We want to setup SNMP across the entire network, so we'll use the `ALL` group we setup.
+This would apply the appropriate template per device type, with the same variable inputs, across all the devices in the device-group.

     ```
     devices device-group ALL apply-template template-name UPDATE-SNMP-COMMUNITY variable { name READ_ONLY_COMMUNITY value 'INITIAL_READ' } variable { name READ_WRITE_COMMUNITY value 'INITIAL_WRITE' }